-Course e Learning Outcomes (Level 7) Modules in which this is assessed edge and understanding: ecessful completion of the course, students will be able to: 1.
-Demonstrate a critical awareness of current problems and/or insights into the content and context of contemporary touring theatre, much of which is at, or informed by, the forefront of the field of practice DRAM4300 DRAM4302 2.
-Demonstrate a sophisticated understanding of the issues, opportunities and practices of different touring companies and venues, working with varying audiences and participants, in specific geographical and demographical contexts DRAM4300 DRAM4301 cive and intellectual skills: cessful completion of the course, students will be able to: Critically evaluate and synthesize theoretical frameworks for, and approaches to, current practice and research appropriate to touring theatre 4.
-Demonstrate inventiveness and originality in the application of research and knowledge within the preparation, production, presentation and dissemination of touring performance projects All modules 5.
-Demonstrate an understanding of appropriate project and organization evaluation methodologies (e.g. Arts Council), including an understanding of impact and reach.
-DRAM4300 DRAM4301 cal skills relevant to employment: cessful completion of the course, students will be able to: 6.
-Develop innovative performance work for a specified context DRAM4300 DRAM4301 DRAM4303 7.
-Apply enhanced understanding of technical and scenographic knowledge and skills within the context of touring theatre DRAM4300 DRAM4303 8.
-Identify and implement, as a solo performer or small company, a distinctive performance style and aesthetic DRAM4300 DRAM4303 9.
-Research appropriate funding opportunities, respond to briefs, prepare budgets, fundraise and financially manage a touring theatre project DRAM3216 DRAM4300 DRAM4301 DRAM4303 10.
-Independently research and apply the appropriate management, marketing, organisational, and business skills to ensure a professional standard of production and promotion work All modules
+Award: MTheatre in Touring Theatre Course Learning Outcomes (Level 7) Modules in which this is assessed Knowledge and understanding: On successful completion of the course, students will be able to: Demonstrate a critical awareness of current problems and/or insights into the content and context of contemporary touring theatre, much of which is at, or informed by, the forefront of the field of practice DRAM4300 DRAM4302 Demonstrate a sophisticated understanding of the issues, opportunities and practices of different touring companies and venues, working with varying audiences and participants, in specific geographical and demographical contexts DRAM4300 DRAM4301 Cognitive and intellectual skills: On successful completion of the course, students will be able to: 3.
+Critically evaluate and synthesize theoretical frameworks for, and approaches to, current practice and research appropriate to touring theatre DRAM4300 DRAM4301 DRAM4302 Demonstrate inventiveness and originality in the application of research and knowledge within the preparation, production, presentation and dissemination of touring performance projects All modules Demonstrate an understanding of appropriate project and organization evaluation methodologies (e.g. Arts Council), including an understanding of impact and reach.
+DRAM4300 DRAM4301 Practical skills relevant to employment: On successful completion of the course, students will be able to: 6.
+Develop innovative performance work for a specified context DRAM4300 DRAM4301 DRAM4303 Apply enhanced understanding of technical and scenographic knowledge and skills within the context of touring theatre DRAM4300 DRAM4303 8.
+Identify and implement, as a solo performer or small company, a distinctive performance style and aesthetic DRAM4300 DRAM4303 Research appropriate funding opportunities, respond to briefs, prepare budgets, fundraise and financially manage a touring theatre project DRAM3216 DRAM4300 DRAM4301

-On successful completion of the course, students will be able to: Utilize sophisticated skills in project management involving the ability to independently investigate, organise, synthesise and manage a range of ideas, information and activities All modules 12.
-Independently identify and apply appropriate legislation, licensing, insurances, ethics and working practices for working in public, educational and community settings All modules Handle complex issues systematically and creatively, demonstrating a professional attitude and advanced collaborative skills as well as personal initiative and responsibility.
-All modules Communicate sophisticated concepts clearly and effectively, to colleagues, external organisations, and a wider audience, in a variety of media DRAM4300 DRAM4301 DRAM4302
+DRAM4303 Independently research and apply the appropriate management, marketin organisational, and business skills to ensure a professional standard of production and promotion work ng, All modules Transferable/key skills:On successful completion of the course, students will be able to: 11.
+Utilize sophisticated skills in project management involving the ability to independently investigate, organise, synthesise and manage a range of ideas, information and activities All modules 12.
+Independently identify and apply appropriate legislation, licensing, insurances, ethics and working practices for working in public, educationa and community settings I All modules 13.
+Handle complex issues systematically and creatively, demonstrating a professional attitude and advanced collaborative skills as well as persona initiative and responsibility.
+I All modules 14.
+Communicate sophisticated concepts clearly and effectively, to colleagues external organisations, and a wider audience, in a variety of media s, DRAM4300 DRAM4301 DRAM4302